 All our Prep classes have routines and transitions that our teachers will introduce and explicitly teach.
 Children will have opportunities to play with friends, make new friends and play to learn too.
-There will be times when the class in expected to share on the mat and other times when they students may be working in small groups, independently.
-Where they work depends on the work they are doing – sometimes on the carpet, sometimes outside and sometimes they will be a group desks.
+There will be times when the class in expected to share on the mat and other times when students may be working in small groups, independently.
+Where they work depends on the work they are doing – sometimes on the carpet, sometimes outside and sometimes they will be a group with desks.
 In a typical day children will focus on literacy and numeracy for part of the day and also explore other subject areas across the week such as Japanese, History, Geography, Music and Drama, Technologies, Science, Physical Education and Health.
 Teachers will also deliver lessons around the 7 Habits which focus on developing social and emotional skills.

 Meet the Mudgeeraba Creek Prep Teachers

 Is there homework in Prep and what does this involve?

 Prep homework develops across the year as students learn skills they practise at home.
 Every day students are encouraged to read, initially with an adult or older sibling and later in the year many students will become independent in their reading.
 As skills develop students will also practise sight words to become more confident and fluent at these.
 Teachers may also ask families assist children in preparing to share with the class, each teacher will give information about this.

 What are some of the teaching and learning strategies used by class teachers to engage students requiring additional support?

 Class teachers and teacher aides in each classroom provide a range of learning experiences to engage all students.
 They will develop targeted support and extension for those students requiring it.
 We also have specialist staff who can provide additional services and support as needs are determined.